-Options of Staying Overnight
+Options for Staying Overnight

 The Bethlehem day trip is a wonderful way to spend some time and explore Bethlehem and sites around the city.
-It is enough to absorb the ambience of the Holy land and understand the history of the place.
+It is enough to absorb the ambience of the Holy Land and understand the history of the place.
 Of course, it is always better to travel to a historic place with some prior knowledge of the place.

 However, if you want a special experience, do visit Bethlehem on Christmas Eve with one night’s stay at Bethlehem.
-The Christmas eve is wonderful time to be at Bethlehem.
+Christmas eve is a wonderful time to be at Bethlehem.
 There are numerous processions going along the roads.
 The churches are beautifully decorated.
 The roads and even small alleys are illuminated with colourful lights.

-The best ways to choose a place is to mail the tourist information centre beforehand and arrange a stay.
+The best way to choose a place is to mail the tourist information centre beforehand and arrange a stay.
 You might also contact the respective hotel to confirm your stay.
 The best option would be to stay somewhere near the square.

 |The Habibi Hostel makes for good budget accommodation.
 The rooms here are neat and tidy and the owner is hospitable too.
 Also, it is located close to Manger Square.
 The adorable thing about this place is that they have put a coffee machine in each room.
 Habibi Hostel gives a very homely vibe overall.|

 A budget tip from my side would be to choose a hostel.
-Just ensure that the place has a heating facility because temperatures will drastically drop in the late-nights and early mornings.
+Just ensure that the place has a heating facility because temperatures will drastically drop in the late nights and early mornings.
 Apart from that you do not need to look for other luxuries because you will not spend much time at this place.